internet-of-plants/iop/README.md

     There are a few situations where we check for the same runtime problem multiple times.
 In some places that happens to improve logging.
 So we can know exactly where the problem happened.

-    It also happens a lot with `Result<T, E>` and `Option<T>`, because we have to check their state (with `.isSome()`, `IS_OK(res)`, ...) and then unwrap them to move out the inner value (which also checks, panicking if the wanted value is not there).
+    It also happens a lot with `std::variant<T, E>` and `std::optional<T>`, because we have to check their state (with `iop::is_err`, `iop::is_ok`, `std::optional<T>::has_value`) and then unwrap them to move out the inner value (with `iop::unwrap_{ok,err}_(ref,mut)` which checks again, panicking if the wanted value is not there).

     That's because cpp forces our hand by not having proper sum types with proper pattern matching.
 The mainstream solutions is just borrowing a pointer, that is null if not available.
 And force the check onto the user (at the cost of UB if the user makes a mistake), or they check like we do and throw an exception or just plainly cause UB if you try to get a value that's not there.
 Since UB is considered unnaccetable by us we check by default, panicking in case of a problem.
 Theoretically we could make zero-runtime-overhead `unsafe_` prefixed alternatives to signal the programmer took extra care, but you would have to convince the community that it will cause significant performance improvements.
 And that this improvement is important.
 Since performance is hardly this project's bottleneck: we wish you good luck (or fork).

-    `std::variant` uses `get_if` returning `nullptr` if empty, we could mimick its api with something like
+    `std::variant` by default uses `get_if` returning `nullptr` if empty, we could mimick its api with something like

     `if (auto *value = result.get_if_ok())`

     It's fairly ergonomic but if used outside of an if, because of developer mistake, we are in for trouble.
 Therefore we prefer the extra checks (that sometimes the compiler can optimize out), than risking developer mistake causing big problems.
-So we don't provide an API like this.
+So we don't allow the usage of this API, use unwrap functions.